gitchubst/AI_Vision/README.md

 # AI Vision
+__You can get it here: [AI Vision](https://chromewebstore.google.com/detail/ai-vision/ghmmlbclopoakmjjbkkmoefjldgjimgk).__ Or you can get
 A simple extension where you can right-click and take a screenshot to ask Gemini questions about pictured area.
 <br>
 <br>